This season, we got to do something I have been wanting to do, but could never

 96 oil paintings that show the sheer gamut of Dali's career.
 It begins in the

-period of impressionism goes all the way through his Madrid days as a student
+goes all the way through his

-pieces.
-So the beauty of the collection is this immersion into the mind of
+and into some of his very last pieces.
+So the beauty of the collection is this

-Dali.
-You're really able to experience the sights, the sounds, and the ideas
+immersion into the mind of Dali.
+You're really able to experience the sights,

-that he had in a very direct and immersive way.
+the sounds, and the ideas that he had in a very direct and immersive way.

 We have a painting that we acquired once we moved here to St Petersburg.
 It's

-becomes a portrait of Abraham Lincoln.
-Dali was reading Scientific American
+which when seen from 20 meters becomes a portrait of Abraham Lincoln.
+Dali was

-magazine from 1973.
-It was about how much visual information does the mind
+reading Scientific American magazine from 1973.
+It was about how much visual

-need to recognize a face, and so they had some very interesting versions of
+information does the mind need to recognize a face, and so they had some very

-familiar images like Abraham Lincoln, the Mona Lisa, and essentially from a
+interesting versions of familiar images like Abraham Lincoln, the Mona Lisa,

-distance just like pixels, these became recognizable but when you got up close
+and essentially from a distance just like pixels, these became recognizable

-they're very abstract.
-Dali had the genius idea and he was 72 years old at
+but when you got up close they're very abstract.
+Dali had the genius idea and

-this time, that he could create an entirely different composition which would
+he was 72 years old at this time, that he could create an entirely different

-when seem from a distance would transform from the image of his wife at the
+composition which would when seem from a distance would transform from the

-window to an image of Abraham Lincoln.
+image of his wife at the window to an image of Abraham Lincoln.

 When people were visiting and he wanted to show it to them he was in a small